Terms & Policies

 (e) transfer Personal Data between jurisdictions only where it has taken appropriate measures to make such a transfer lawful under Data Protection Legislation;

-13.10.
-Cooperation.
-Each Party will be responsible for responding to requests from supervisory authorities or individuals exercising their rights under applicable Data Protection Legislation.
-Each Party will provide the other with reasonable cooperation and assistance to comply with all obligations imposed on them by the Data Protection Legislation and any relevant Applicable Law, including: (i) dealing with and responding to any communications from Data Subjects; (ii) dealing with, mitigating and responding to any breach of personal data; and (iii) with respect to security, impact assessments and consultations with supervisory authorities or Regulatory Bodies.
+15.11 Cooperation.
+Each party will be responsible for responding to requests from supervisory authorities or individuals exercising their rights under applicable Data Protection Legislation.
+Each party will provide the other with reasonable cooperation and assistance to comply with all obligations imposed on them by the Data Protection Legislation and any relevant Applicable Law, including: (i) dealing with and responding to any communications from Data Subjects; (ii) dealing with, mitigating and responding to any breach of personal data; and (iii) with respect to security, impact assessments and consultations with supervisory authorities or Regulatory Bodies.

-13.11.
-Data Disposal.
-On termination of these terms, or once processing of any Personal Data is no longer necessary to carry out the Agreed Purposes, each Party will securely dispose of any such Personal Data in its possession as required by Applicable Law.
+15.12 Data Disposal.
+On termination of these terms, or once processing of any Personal Data is no longer necessary to carry out the Agreed Purposes, each party will securely dispose of any such Personal Data in its possession required by Applicable Law.

 We may use the Personal Data provided by you in direct marketing and we require consent (or an indication of no objection) from the Data Subject for that purpose.
 In this connection, please note that: